 Discussion

-The percentage of stocks reflect the interest of long-term investors in taking positions with the underlying.
+The percentage of deliverable stocks reflect the interest of long-term investors in taking positions with the underlying.
 The stocks we deal with in our covered call writing and put-selling portfolios generally do not fall into the 3 categories where the percentage of deliverables is significantly lower than normal.
 Confirming adequate stock and option trading liquidity is where we must be most focused.

 Upcoming speaking event